gbmhunter/blog/content/electronics/components/capacitors/_index.md

   * RF circuits
   * Filter circuits

 Ceramic capacitors are named after the tiny disc of ceramic material they use for their dielectric.
-Values above 1nF are usually made from stacked ceramic plates and are called 'multilayer monolithics'.
+Values above 1nF are usually made from stacked ceramic plates and are called "multilayer monolithics".

 #### Classes And Ceramic Temperature Codes